-- 113. UCITS are defined in Art.
+- 149. UCITS are defined in Art.
 1(2) of the Directive as "undertakings the sole object of which is the collective investment in transferable securities and/or other liquid financial assets referred to in Art.
 19(1)", the latter including financial derivative instruments.
-CESR's mandate is to determine under what conditions financial derivative instruments can be considered as eligible assets for UCITS. - 114.
+CESR's mandate is to determine under what conditions financial derivative instruments can be considered as eligible assets for UCITS. - 150.
 Art.
 19(1)(g) gives UCITS the possibility to invest in financial derivative instruments provided they comply with the general rules regarding their underlyings and the valuation and counterparties of their OTC derivative transactions.
-As a consequence, the clarification of the factors which need to be taken into account in determining whether and under what conditions, in a given situation, a derivative financial instrument falls within the scope of the definition of Art.
-19(1)(g) should aim at identifying the criteria to be used to assess the eligibility of a given financial derivative instrument, rather than providing a precise definition of these instruments. - 115.
+As a consequence, the clarification of the factors which need to be taken into account in determining whether and under what conditions, in a given situation, a financial derivative instrument falls within the scope of the definition of Art.
+19(1)(g) should aim at identifying the criteria to be used to assess the eligibility of a given financial derivative instrument, rather than providing a precise definition of these instruments. - 151.
 It should be remembered as a general principle that in line with Recital 13 of the Directive 2001/108/EC, operations in derivatives may never be used to circumvent the principles and rules set out in the Directive.
-As a consequence, underlyings of derivatives must be eligible assets.
-CESR's opinion is that these include a combination of eligible assets (e.g. a basket of eligible transferable securities), as well as financial instruments having one or several characteristics of eligible assets (e.g. interest rates, dividends or exchange rates).
+As a consequence, the Directive gives a list of possible underlyings of derivatives.
+CESR's opinion is that it derives from this list that possible underlyings include a combination of eligible assets (e.g. a basket of eligible transferable securities), as well as financial instruments having one or several characteristics of eligible assets (e.g. interest rates, dividends or exchange rates).
 The Directive does not allow direct investments in commodities, and non-financial indices are not considered as possible underlyings for a derivative as they are not eligible assets according to Art.
-19 of the Directive. - 116.
+19 of the Directive and are not included in the list of possible underlyings. - 152.
 In addition to this general principle, CESR considers that further explanations should be provided regarding: - the eligibility of derivative instruments on financial indices; - ~ OTC derivatives; and - ~ credit derivatives.